Ty Gibbs: ARCA Menards Series

-Gibbs has won 18 ARCA Menards Series races and collected 38 top five finishes in a total of 47 starts.
+Gibbs has won 18 ARCA Menards Series races and collected 38 top-five finishes in a total of 47 starts.

-In 2019, Gibbs ran eleven of twenty races in the ARCA Menards Series, finishing thirteenth in the standing after picking up wins at Gateway and Salem.
+In 2019, Gibbs ran eleven of twenty races in the ARCA Menards Series, finishing thirteenth in the standings after picking up wins at Gateway and Salem.
 The next year he competed in 16 of 20 races and finished fifth in the standings, collecting wins at Gateway, Pocono, Kentucky, Iowa, Winchester, and Memphis.

 Gibbs turned eighteen on October 4, 2020, which made him eligible to race on all tracks on the ARCA schedule (including Daytona and Talladega).
 In 2021, Gibbs ran full-time in the series in the JGR No. 18.
 He started the season with a 4th-place finish at Daytona, followed by a win at Phoenix and a 27th-place finish at Talladega after being involved in a crash with Greg Van Alst.
 At Kansas in May, he led every lap in the race en route to the win, the first time since Kevin Swindell in 2012 at Chicagoland Speedway that a driver in the series led all laps in a race.
 Gibbs would later replicate this feat at Charlotte two races later and at the Milwaukee Mile in August.

 Gibbs ended the 2021 season as champion, having won ten out of twenty races.
 He spent the season in a close points battle with Corey Heim and finished in the top five in every race except Talladega Superspeedway, where he crashed out of the top five and finished 27th.